 Overexposure to ultraviolet (UV) radiation from the sun is the single most important cause of skin cancer, including basal cell carcinoma.
 The radiation reaches you by invisible rays, which are part of the energy produced by the sun.

 There are two kinds of UV radiation: UVA and UVB.
 Scientists believe that UVB radiation, known for causing sunburns and blistering, causes most skin cancers.
 Basal cell carcinoma develops most often among people who have been exposed to UVB radiation in particular, especially if the exposure caused sunburns or blistering.
 People who work outside, spend time at the beach, or participate in outdoor sports have a higher risk of developing skin cancer.

 UVA rays, generally responsible for tanning, also cause skin damage.
 Exposure to UVA rays can lead to premature aging and skin cancer, according to the National Cancer Institute.
 Sun lamps and tanning beds are other sources of exposure to harmful UVA rays and should be avoided.
 UVA rays can also travel through glass and clouds.

 People with fair skin, especially those with blond or red hair and blue or light-colored eyes, have a higher chance of developing skin cancer.
 Fair-skinned people have less of the skin pigment called melanin.
 Melanin gives skin, hair, and eyes their color.
 It also provides a degree of natural protection from the sun.
 However, people with dark skin, who have more melanin, can still develop basal cell carcinoma.

-Skin that freckles or sunburns easily can be a warning sign that you’re at risk.
+Skin that freckles or sunburns easily can be a warning sign that you’re at risk for basal cell carcinoma.

 People who have had skin cancer have a higher risk of developing skin cancer again.
 Up to half of all people who have been diagnosed with one basal cell carcinoma develop another skin cancer within five years.